mobxjs/mobx/docs/refguide/observer-component.md

 React.render(<Timer timerData={timerData} />, document.body);
 ```

+_Note: when `observer` needs to be combined with other decorators or higher-order-components, make sure that `observer` is the most inner (first applied) decorator;
+otherwise it might do nothing at all._

+### Characterstics of reactive components

+So here we are, simple, straightforward reactive components that will render whenever needed.
+These components have some interesting characteristics:

+* They only subscribe to the data structures that where actively used during the last render.
+This means that you cannot under-subscribe or over-subscribe.
+You can even use data in your rendering that will only be available at later moment in time.
+This is ideal for asynchronously loading data.
+* You are not required to declare what data a component will use.
+Instead, dependencies are determined at runtime and tracked in a very fine-grained manner.
+* Usually reactive components have no state.
+But you are still free to use state.
+* `@observer` implements `shouldComponentUpdate` so that children are not re-rendered unnecessary.
+* Reactive components sideways load data; parent components won't re-render unnecessarily even when child components will.
+* `@observer` does not depend on React's context system.

+### Mobservable-React-DevTools

+In combination with `@observer` you can use the Mobservable-React-DevTools, it shows exactly when your components are rerendered and you can inspect the data dependencies of your components.

+### Alternative syntaxes

 In ES5 environments, reactive components can be simple declared using `observer(React.createClass({ ... `.

 When using `@observer`, a lot of components will become stateless.